jason-tratta/ProgressScreen/README.md

 # ProgressScreen

-This is my recreation of the Casper Enrollent screen IBM showed at JAMFs user conferance.
+This is my recreation of the Casper Enrollment screen IBM showed at JAMFs user conference.

 About:
 Simply, this is a full screen application that uses a Webview to display information to the user.
-This can either be an embeded html file or a website.
+This can either be an embedded html file or a website.
 The application monitors the jamf.log and through waypoints and estimated time displays a progessbar to the user.
 When the last package is installed, the application quits.

 Usage: